HIV Prevention

 If you do receive a positive HIV test result, Trade is here to provide you with the advice and support you need.
 We can talk to you about your diagnosis and help you think through what living with HIV might mean for you and your sexual partner/s.

-PrEP is normally taken as one pill a day.
-The pill contains doses of two common HIV medications.
-If you are exposed to HIV, the PrEP drugs prevent HIV from entering your body’s cells and reproducing.
+PrEP is a medication that can prevent someone from acquiring HIV through sex without a condom.
+PrEP is taken by people who do not have HIV and can be taken by anyone regardless of their gender or sexuality.
+PrEP contains doses of two common HIV medications.
+If you are exposed to HIV, PrEP prevents HIV from entering your body’s cells and reproducing.
 This stops HIV from establishing itself in your body and stops the HIV infection from taking place.
-For PrEP to work, there must be enough of the PrEP medication in your blood to protect against HIV.
-That’s why it’s important to take PrEP properly.

 Useful resources